"SNe Ia twins" in the Hubble flow, and the determination of H0: The use of twin SNe Ia

 Other approaches using the spectral diversity of SNe Ia twins in the context of improving the determination of the nature of dark energy were presented by Fakhouri et al. (2015) and Boone et al. (2016).
 In our case, we want to use the ''twins'' to determine the Hubble constant.

-We follow the subclassification of SNe Ia according to the {\it Branch classification} scheme (Branch et al. 2006), which has been set in more quantitative terms by the Carnegie Supernova Project.
+We follow the subclassification of SNe Ia according the {\it Branch classification} scheme (Branch et al. 2006), which has been set in more quantitative terms by the Carnegie Supernova Project.
 The {\it Branch classification} subdivides SNe Ia in four types: Core Normal (CN), Broad Line (BL), Shallow Silicon (SS) and Cool (CL).
-The main factor to be taken into account is the pseudoequivalent widths (pEW) of the lines in the spectrum.
-Burrow et al. (2020) show how these classes are well separated in the p(EW) diagrams.
+The main factor to be taken into account is the pseudo--equivalent widths (pWs) of the lines in the spectrum.
+Burrow et al.(2020) show how these classes are well separated in the pWs diagrams.
 The physical explanation of these subclasses is linked to the velocities and chemical composition of the SN Ia core which is revealed as the supernova photosphere recedes showing the inner ejecta.
 Those differences can be seen as four different subtypes with typical pseudo--equivalent widths (pWs) at various phases.

 The spectra of the twins have very similar pseudo-equivalent widths (pWs) in the list of classifying lines of the subtypes (see Morrell et all.
 2024).
 Those lines are pW1 (Ca H \& K), pW2 (Si II $\lambda$ 4130 \AA \ ), pW3 (Mg $\lambda$ 4481; blended with Fe II), pW4 (Fe II at $\sim$ 4600 \AA \, blended SII), pW5 (S II ''W'' $\sim$ 5400 \AA \ ), pW6 (Si II $\lambda$ 5972 \AA \ ), pW7 (Si II $\lambda$ 6355 \AA \ ), pW8 (Ca II IR \AA \ ).
 In particular, the line associated with Si II $\lambda$ 5972 \AA \ should be very similar in twin SNe Ia, with a discrepancy of less than 5$\%$.
 This line correlates with stretch ($\Delta m(B)_{15}$, s$_{BV}$), and amongst SNe Ia of similar stretch, has to be almost the same for twins.
-In the pW6 over pW7 diagram, the twins should fall in very close positions.
+In the pW6 over pW7 diagram, the twins fall in very close positions.
 If the equivalent widths are similar, the ratios of the two Si II at $\lambda$ 5972 \AA \ and $\lambda$ 6355 \AA \ , $\Re_{Si II}$, should coincide.
+Thus, for the application of this method, both the pWs of the lines and the pseudo-continuum of the spectra have to be very similar between the twin SNe Ia.
+In particular, pW6 (Si II $\lambda$ 5972 \AA \ ) and pW7 (Si II $\lambda$ 6355 \AA \ ) should be similar within 5$\%$ (see RLGH24).
+The diagram of those pWs define the subtypes.
+In addition, pW6 has correlations with the stretch s$_{BV}$ and $\Delta m(B)_{15}$.

 We looked, in our method paper (RLGH24), at the abovementioned signs for the classification as twins of nearby SNe Ia.
+We need at least two phases to obtain a reliable result.
+(One phase is not enough).

 In that previous paper (RLGH24), we used a single subtype of SNe Ia: the Core Normal (CN) subtype.
 In the present work we have extended it to the Broad Line (BL) subtype.
 We have found a good anchor of BL SNe Ia: SN 1989B in M66.